 Emergency lighting provides visibility in an emergency where the main power supply is cut and any normal illumination fails.
 Emergency lighting operates automatically to provide sufficient illumination to enable occupants to evacuate the premises safely.

-Duty holders have a legal obligation to ensure that the emergency lighting system has been installed and is maintained in accordance with BS 5266-1:2016 (Code of Practice for the Emergency Lighting of Premises).
+Duty holders have a legal obligation to ensure that their emergency lighting system has been installed and maintained in accordance with BS 5266-1:2016 (Code of Practice for the Emergency Lighting of Premises).